How to Repair Laminate Flooring: Detailed Floor Repair Tutorial

 Don't have access to wax or burn-in sticks?
 A makeshift alternative is crayons.
 Crayons are made from wax, so if they have the same color as your floor, you can melt them down and use them more or less as a wax filler stick.

-Go to your local bookstore and pick up a pack of crayons.
-Then, shift through the colors and pick the one with the closest color tone to your floor.
+Go to your local craft store or hardware store and pick up a pack of crayons.
+Then, sort through the colors and pick the one with the closest shade to your floor.

 As the wax dries, take care of the excess residues with your putty knife.
 Then, carefully clean the floor with a cloth.